 - Varies with cause, eg:

-- Moderate to severe inflammation associated with 'piece-meal' necrosis of hepatocytes; begins in portal triad and extends into parenchyma.
+- Chronic hepatitis, moderate to severe inflammation associated with 'piece-meal' necrosis of hepatocytes; begins in portal triad and extends into parenchyma.

 - Small islands of hepatocytes surrounded by inflammatory cells (lymphocytes, plasma cells, sometimes neutrophils) → bridging necrosis → active cirrhosis.

 - Special stains for copper accumulation (Rubeanic acid, Rhodamine).

 - Fibrosis and parenchymal nodules that disrupt normal hepatic architecture.